moosetechnology/moosetechnology.github.io/src/content/docs/blog/2025-08-11-famix-importer-with-treesitterfamixintegration.md

 ```

-Basically we are creating a new access entity with the current entity (which is the function in this case) as the accessor and setting it as a write access.

-### Resolve the variable using SRIdentifierResolvable
+### Resolve the variable access using SRIdentifierResolvable

->The goal of this resolvable is to provide a name and the kind of entity it can be, and the resovable will look if the element at the top of the stack has a child of this kind and name.
+>The goal of this class is to provide a name and the kind of entity it can be, and it will look if the element at the top of the stack has a child of this kind and name.
 Else, it will go to the next scope.
 > -- <cite> [SRSymbolResolver documentation](https://github.com/jecisc/SymbolResolver/blob/main/resources/docs/UserDocumentation.md#sridentifierresovable) </cite>